Celebrity Treasure Island: Dame Susan Devoy's secret feud revealed

 "Are they all going to butt heads?
 That's the biggest question on our minds right now," he nervously laughs to the confession cam.

 But it's very chill.
 Robinson grabs Devoy and they take a lovely stroll along the beach.
-Just two old frienemies catching up and plotting against everyone.
+Just two old frenemies catching up and plotting against everyone.

 Got to keep your friends close and your enemies closer.
 I see you, Devoy, I see you.